Postal mail communications¶

 - Review the selections under Page Format and make any desired adjustments.
 This is where you set your paper size, margins, and page orientation.

-You can use this feature for any kind of document, not only letters.
+You can use the Print/merge document feature for other documents besides letters.
 For example, you could use it to print attendance certificates for a workshop.

 Generate mailing labels¶